Epherum/prototype/docs/architecture.md

 ### A. Standard Mode (`isCreating: false`)

 In this mode, the application functions as a powerful data exploration tool.
 The Document slider, like all others, acts as a filter sink, showing existing documents that match the criteria selected in any preceding sliders.
+Additionally, when a document is selected, it filters subsequent sliders to show only entities contained within that document.

 *   **General Rule:** Each slider fetches data filtered by the selections (`selectedJournalId`, `selectedPartnerId`, etc.) in all sliders that appear *before* it in the `sliderOrder`.
+*   **Document Filtering:** When a document is selected, subsequent sliders show only the entities that are linked to that document through the DocumentLine table.
-*   **Example (`P → G → J → D`):**
+*   **Example (`P → G → D → J`):**
     *   **Partner (P):** Fetches all available partners.
     *   **Goods (G):** Fetches goods related to the `selectedPartnerId`.
-    *   **Journal (J):** Fetches journals related to both the `selectedPartnerId` and `selectedGoodId`.
-    *   **Document (D):** Fetches documents that match the selected Partner, Good, and Journal.
+    *   **Document (D):** Fetches documents that match the selected Partner and Good.
+    *   **Journal (J):** If a document is selected, shows only journals that appear in that specific document; otherwise shows journals related to the Partner and Good selections.

 ### B. Document Creation Mode (`isCreating: true`)

 This mode transforms the UI into a guided wizard for creating documents.
 The position of the Document slider is **critical** as it dictates the workflow, what entities get "locked," and whether single or multiple documents are created.
+In this mode, the Document slider is disabled and subsequent sliders ignore any previous document selections to allow creation of new entity combinations.

 *   **Key Concept:** The Document (D) slider acts as a "commit" or "lock" point.
 Selections made in sliders *before* 'D' become the locked context for the document.
 Sliders *after* 'D' are then used to select the contents of the document(s), often with multi-select capabilities.
+*   **Document Slider Behavior:** In creation mode, the Document slider is always disabled and shows no data.
+This prevents circular dependency issues where users would be limited to entities already in existing documents.
+*   **Mode-Aware Filtering:** The filtering system completely ignores document selections when `isCreating: true`, allowing subsequent sliders to show all available entities rather than being constrained by existing document contents.

 ---